wooswiff/lurch/README.md

-bootbone
+lurch
 ========

-Bootbone is tool to help "bootstrap your backbone" app in a rails project.
-The included set of generators will set up a simple backbone file structure as well as put the hooks in place for using require.js in both development and production.
+Lurch is tool to help bootstrap your javascript application in a rails project.
+The included set of generators will set up a simple js app file structure as well as put the hooks in place for using require.js in both development and production.

+Lurch is meant to be extended by javascript frameworks and comes with a plugin for bootstrapping a backbone.js app.

 This is a new project still in early development.
 Updates coming soon...